tapis-project/documentation/source/technical/systems.rst

 TOKEN authentication method is for systems of type GLOBUS.
 Registering credentials for a GLOBUS type system is a special case that involves steps different from those described in this section.
 Please see the section below on `Registering Credentials for a Globus System`_ for more information.

+Please note that there is support for only one set of credentials per user per system.
+Updating credentials overwrites previously registered data.

 Here we will cover registering PKI_KEYS (i.e. ssh keys) as an example.